proofofexistence/docs/get-started.md

 ```

 ### Development

-To run the app in development mode, create a `.env.dev` file with the desired
-configuration.

 You must use a **Testnet3 wallet** for the public and private keys.
 It is
 recommended to change the database path to a `/tmp` location.